sachin-kumar-flutter/DSA-Patterns/README.md

 # 🚀 DSA Patterns Repository

-A structured and well-organized collection of Data Structures and Algorithms problems, categorized by **fundamentals, patterns, and advanced concepts**.

-This repository is designed to build strong problem-solving skills for **coding interviews** and **GATE preparation**.
+A structured and well-organized collection of **Data Structures, Algorithms, and Problem-Solving Patterns** designed for **coding interviews** and **GATE preparation**.

 ---

-## 📚 Repository Structure
+## 📚 What This Repository Covers

+This repository is built as a **complete DSA learning system**, not just a collection of problems.

-### 🟢 Foundations
+### 🟢 01_Foundations

-Core data structures and their implementations:
+Core data structures and implementations:

-* Arrays
-* Linked List
-* Stack & Queue
+* Arrays, Linked List, Stack, Queue
-* Heap
-* Trees
+* Heap, Trees

-> Focus: Understanding the building blocks of all algorithms.
+* Sorting Algorithms

 ---

-### 🟡 Patterns
+### 🟡 02_Patterns

-Common problem-solving techniques used across multiple problems:
+Reusable problem-solving techniques:

 * Sliding Window
 * Two Pointers